Speed exponents of random walks on groups: The piecewise mother groups

 Consider a finite group $H$ of propagating actions with the property that $H^{-1}=H$ and for uniform random $h\in H$ the number $0.\sigma_\ell^{(h)}$ is uniformly distributed on $\{0,\ldots, m_{\ell-1}\}$.
 This is a variant of automorphisms considered by \cite{BrieusselEntropy}).

-A simple example is when $H$ is the set of all propagating actions where $\sigma_\ell$ depends only on $m_\ell$; in the rest of the paper we will assume that this is the case; this choice affects only the constants in our bounds.
+A simple example is when $H$ is the set of all propagating actions where $\sigma_\ell$ depends only on $m_\ell$ (e.g. all cyclic shifts of $\{0,\ldots,m_\ell-1\}$); in the rest of the paper we will assume that this is the case; this choice affects only the constants in our bounds.

 We define $\mm$ as the group generated by the propagating actions $H$ and the permutations $\text{Sym}(m)$.

 We consider the random walk $Y_n$ on $\mm$ where the step distribution is the even mixture of uniform measures on $\text{Sym}(m_1)$ and $H$.
 By definition of $H$, the random walk $o.Y_n$ on infinite strings (with finitely many nonzero letters) corresponds to the assembly line walk introduced in Section \ref{s:assembly}.